Plazarama/plazarama.github.io/_posts/2015-10-20-environment-setup.md

 Open a bash and see if everything gone well trying to find the node version:
 	node -v

-You should see something like: *v4.2.1*
+You should see something like: *v4.2.1*.
+So we're in!